-During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to respond.
+During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to present their case in response.
+Questions may be asked by all parties of either side and/or witnesses.